Diamond Duggal: Biography

 Swami's follow-up album was So Who Am I on SonyBMG in 2005.
 The title track "DesiRock" embraced clubs the world over with DJ Swami's unique left field electronic beats and anthemic bhangra melodies and reached even wider audiences in the EA Games FIFA World Cup 2006 video game as well as the UK movie Mischief Night (2006).

 In 2005, Diamond won "Best Producer" at the UK Asian Music Awards.

 In June 2007, Diamond (as DJ Swami) was listed in the official Guardian Glastonbury Festival Guide as one of the Top 5 acts to see at Glastonbury 2007 alongside Amy Winehouse and the Arctic Monkeys.
 The performance was highlighted by the BBC Asian Network.

 In January 2008, Swami's album Equalize was voted album of the year by DesiHits.com.
 The album features mainstream collaborations from the US, South Africa, France, England and India.

 In March 2008, as DJ Swami, he won "Best Producer" at the UK Asian Music Awards for a second time.

 In August 2008, Swami's "Hey Hey" music video received its Canadian premiere at Toronto's FILMI South Asian Film Festival.

 In April 2010, Diamond won SAMA Best Mix Engineer at the South Africa Music Awards.

-In 2013, Diamond produced the single 'Fire' for artist Viktor Kiraly reaching the number 1 chart position in Hungary's MAHASZ Top 40.
+In 2013, Diamond produced the single "Fire" for artist Viktor Kiraly reaching the number 1 chart position in Hungary's MAHASZ Top 40.

-In 2014, Diamond produced the second single 'Running Out Of Time' for Viktor Kiraly featuring Run DMC reaching the number 1 chart position in Hungary's VIVA chart.
+In 2014, Diamond produced the second single "Running Out Of Time" for Viktor Kiraly featuring Run DMC reaching the number 1 chart position in Hungary's VIVA chart.

-In 2015, Diamond completed production for Zoheb Hassan album Signature featuring the legendary vocals of his sister Nazia Hassan.
+In 2015, Diamond completed production for Zoheb Hassan's album, Signature, featuring the vocals of his sister Nazia Hassan.
+Swami also released two new albums, Upgrade and Sidetrkd (a mostly instrumental version of Upgrade) in 2017.

 In 2017, DJ Swami produced and toured the UK with new electronic meets Punjabi folk project PunjabTronix, as part of the ReImagine India cultural exchange programme.

 In 2019, DJ Swami and Casey Rain commenced a weekly brand new radio show entitled 'The Phaseshift' on Dash Radio and Rukus Avenue Radio.

+In 2021, Diamond was commissioned by Arts Council England to explore 'New Realities in Music' AI generative music research and VR immersive experiences, resulting in the DJ Swami in the Studio AI/ VR music showcase with VR social platform Driftspace.

 Other notable work

-As a writer, Diamond notably reviewed Sarfraz Manzoor's Greetings From Bury Park for The Guardian.
-The book was later adapted into the film Blinded by the Light.
+As a writer, Diamond reviewed Sarfraz Manzoor's Greetings From Bury Park for The Guardian.
+The book was later adapted into the film, Blinded by the Light.